KULeuven-COSIC/SortingHat/README.md

-# Private decision tree evaluation using TFHE
+# Private decision tree evaluation via Homomorphic Encryption and Transciphering

 This is an implementation of the private decision tree evaluation (PDTE) algorithm from the paper [SortingHat: Efficient Private Decision Tree Evaluation via Homomorphic Encryption and Transciphering](https://eprint.iacr.org/2022/757),